Skip to content

 0 / 1

-The company commits its suppliers to fewer than four ILO conventions which include 'Prohibit the use of forced, trafficked or child labour, or any discrimination, harassment and abuse of our employees'.
+The company commits its suppliers to less than five ILO conventions including 'Prohibit the use of forced, trafficked or child labour, or any discrimination, harassment and abuse of our employees'.

 • Y